Patricia Locke: Awards

 In 1991, Patricia Locke received the MacArthur Genius Grant for her work in the preservation of Native American languages.
 At the time Locke received this award, she was the only indigenous woman of North America to ever receive this honor.
 Artist Hollis Sigler collaborated with Patricia Locke from 1998 to 1999 to create a piece titled 20 Years of Joy.
-On October 13, 2001, just one week before Patricia Locke passed away, she and her son Kevin Locke received the "Those Who Make a Difference" award presented by the Indigenous Language Institute (ILI).
+On October 13, 2001, just one week before Patricia Locke died, she and her son Kevin Locke received the "Those Who Make a Difference" award presented by the Indigenous Language Institute (ILI).
 Kevin Locke was recognized as an accomplished storyteller and hoop dancer who worked to preserve the Lakota tradition alongside his mother.

-After Patricia Locke's passing, in 2005, she was inducted into the Nation Women's Hall of Fame.
+After Patricia Locke's death, in 2005, she was inducted into the Nation Women's Hall of Fame.
 The award recognized her work as an educator and Lakota language expert, as well as her work in the creation of numerous colleges that were run entirely by Lakota tribes.
 The National Women's Hall of Fame also highlighted her accomplishments working on committees such as the World Assembly of First Nations in 1982 and the Indigenous Women's Caucus in 1985.

 In 2014, the National Race Amity Conference honored Patricia Locke with the Medal of Honor.
-Before this award, Locke had been a National Race Amity Conference honoree, but it was not until her passing that she received the Medal of Honor.
+Before this award, Locke had been a National Race Amity Conference honoree, but it was not until her death that she received the Medal of Honor.

 Jacqueline Left Hand Bull said of her:

 "...
 Tawacin Wastewin chose to follow a life path of service to her people, who at first were American Indians, grew to include all indigenous people, and by the end of her remarkable life, had grown to include all of her human family. ...
 In both personal matters and through interaction with the world around her, she began to tread a path that insisted upon justice.
 To obtain justice, she understood that power was needed, and soon it became clear that true power is spiritual, not material. ..."

 In 2011 John Kolstoe published a biography Compassionate Woman: The Life and Legacy of Patricia Locke.
 His book shows both the professional accomplishments of Locke as well as her personal connections to her family.